 Tip: You can also rebalance your portfolio whenever there is a substantial increase or decrease in the stock market.

 Harvesting your tax losses is where you sell investments that are worth less than what you paid.
 You can use the resulting difference to either offset capital gains from profitable investments that you sold, and use up to $3,000 of the loss to offset your income tax owed to the government (you can roll any extra loss above $3,000 to the following years until it is used up).

-Tip: You can also harvest tax losses whenever there is a large decrease in one of your investments.
+Tip: You can also harvest tax losses whenever there is a significant decrease in one of your investments.

 3. Shop Your Insurance Rates

-- Life, health, dental, and vision – These are usually part of your employer’s benefit package and you can choose your coverage during the Open Enrollment Period.
+- Life, health, dental, and vision – These are often part of your employer’s benefits package, and you can choose your coverage during the Open Enrollment Period.
 If not, or if you need additional coverage, be sure to put these on your calendar.